andryeltj/aio/README.md

 The standard folder is /apps
 The recipes folder is /apps/receitas

-Obs.: the file i'ts not ready, this is only the purpose.
+Obs.: the file i'ts not all ready, this options is only the purpose.